natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym_sets.rst

 are divided into three groups of four characters and separated by dot.

 Symbol groups are very convenient, but for now it is necessary to manually specify a character repetition.
-The following subsection deals with repetition symbols which will simplify description of expressions.
+The following subsection covers repetition symbols which will simplify description of expressions.